Vikram filmography

-Vikram is an Indian actor, producer, playback singer and former dubbing artiste known for his work in Tamil cinema.
-Besides Tamil, he has also worked in Hindi, Malayalam and Telugu language films.
-He has featured in over 55 motion pictures, three television programs, and several music videos and commercials.
+Vikram is an Indian actor, playback singer and former dubbing artist known for his work in Tamil cinema.
+Besides Tamil, he has also worked in Malayalam, Telugu and Hindi language films.
+He has featured in over 60 motion pictures, three television programs, and several music videos and commercials.

 An aspiring actor since childhood, Vikram modelled for television commercials and appeared in a short film, hoping to get noticed by casting directors.
 He made his television debut with the Doordarshan series Galatta Kudumbam (1988), following which his first feature film role came with the experimental film En Kadhal Kanmani (1990).
 His early career in Tamil cinema saw consecutive box-office failures, after which he attempted a transition to Telugu and Malayalam cinema.
 Vikram mostly played the lead roles in Telugu films, many of which were financial failures.
 In Malayalam films, he usually appeared in ensemble films, playing "second fiddle" to established actors like Mammootty and Suresh Gopi, which failed to help his career.
 Meanwhile, the few sporadic appearances he made in Tamil cinema also proved unsuccessful.

-Vikram landed his breakthrough role of a college student who suffers a brain injury in filmmaker Bala's directorial debut, the tragedy film Sethu (1999).
+Vikram landed his breakthrough role of a college student who suffers a brain injury in filmmaker Bala's directorial debut, the film Sethu (1999).
 It was a sleeper hit and earned Vikram a Special Jury award at the Filmfare and Tamil Nadu State Film Award ceremonies.
 In 2001, he played an aspiring policeman in the action film Dhill, the directorial debut of Dharani.
 In 2002, Vikram was awarded his first Filmfare Award for Best Actor for portraying a blind village singer in the Vinayan-directed tragedy Kasi (2001), a remake of the director's Malayalam film Vasanthiyum Lakshmiyum Pinne Njaanum (1999).
 Vikram went on to play the quintessential Tamil action hero in a series of commercial successful masala films beginning with Gemini (2002) which grossed ₹210 million at the box office.
 Gemini film was the highest grossing Tamil film of the year 2002.
 The next year, with consecutive commercial success in Dhool (2003) and Saamy (2003), he attained stardom.
 He then played an undertaker with autism in Bala's tragedy drama Pithamagan (2003) co-starring Suriya.
 His portrayal attracted positive reviews and garnered him his third Filmfare award, and Best Actor trophies at the Tamil Nadu State Film Award and National Film Award ceremonies.